GIScience/climate-action-hiwalk/resources/components/network_analyses/detour_factor/description.md

 - High Detour if it takes on average three times the straight-line distance to reach the corners
 - Unreachable if at least one corner cannot be reached

 Cells with a detour factor below 2 are not displayed on the map, as they are considered to have good permeability and are thus not problematic.
+However, they are included in the histogram as the Low Detour class.